wdi-sg/google-shopping-conditional-loops-ruby/readme.md

 We'll be using a file represented as **JSON** for this assignment.
 JSON is a standard for formatting data, and it's a common format you'll see throughout your web development career.
 Even more important will be parsing JSON.

-This large object is in the products js file.
+This large object is in the products file.
 It is the kind of object you would really recieve from google shopping.

 ## Getting Started
-Create a `script.js` file and an index.html file with the same boiler plate code as before.

-Copy the `products.js` file into that directory.

-In the html file, include the script `products.js`.
-Remember that the order of the script tags matters.

-Write your functions in the `js/google-shopping.js` file.
-Run your functions in your `script.js` file.
+Write your solutions in the `ruby/google-shopping.rb` file.

 ## Deliverables